What is A/B testing?

 Although data collection takes more time to be statistically significant, once you have the results, it’s easier to implement multiple changes simultaneously based on the data.

-This testing method can also grant insights how the different variables interact with each other.
+This testing method can also grant insights into how the different variables interact with each other.
 You can examine which copy and design combinations helps more in reaching the website’s goals.
+You can read more about UX copytesting here.

-In this case, control group plays an even bigger role when analysing the results, so don’t forget to define it!
+In this case, the control group plays an even bigger role when analyzing the results, so don’t forget to define it!

 How can you set up a test?